nikja05/vinyl-sorting/README.md

+# Vinyl sorting
-Taking the input from user and sorting it in a list or table
+Taking user input and sorting into a .txt file